Phajol Moolsan

 Phajol Moolsan (ผจญ มูลสัน; RTGS: Phachon Munsan; born September 13, 1968) is a Thai boxer.
 At the 1988 Summer Olympics he won a bronze medal in the men's Bantamweight category, together with Jorge Julio Rocha of Colombia.
+Even though he was not a hopeful athlete for the Thailand national team, the hopeful boxer was Chatchai Sasakul in the men's Mini-flyweight category, which was eliminated earlier.